About the Test

 1 from Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
 Burtis CA, Ashwood ER, Bruns DE, eds.
 5th edition, St. Louis: Elsevier Saunders; 2011.

 2 Conventional Units are typically used for reporting results in U.S. labs

 3 SI Units are used to report lab results outside of the U.S.

 Sodium urine concentrations must be compared with sodium blood levels.
-The body normally eliminates excess sodium, so the concentration in the urine may be elevated because it is elevated in the blood.
-It may also be elevated in the urine when the body is losing too much sodium; in this case, the blood level would be normal to low.
-If blood sodium levels are low due to insufficient intake, then urine concentrations will also be low.
+The body normally eliminates excess sodium, so the concentration in the urine may be elevated because it is so in the blood.
+It may also be elevated in the urine when the body loses too much sodium; in this case, the blood level would be normal to low.
+If blood sodium levels are low due to insufficient intake, urine concentrations will also be low.

 Sodium levels are often evaluated in relation to other electrolytes and can be used to calculate a quantity termed anion gap.

 You may want to ask your doctor the following questions: